-OneVoice South Africa (OVSA) is a vibrant and unique non-governmental organisation, which uses innovative and creative ways of actively engaging with young people on HIV and AIDS, and TB prevention.
-Our programme is appealing to young people because it provides them with a platform to discuss and address critical health and lifestyle issues.
+OneVoice South Africa (OVSA) is a vibrant and unique non-governmental organisation, which uses innovative and creative ways of actively engaging young people on critical health and lifestyle issues – including HIV and TB prevention.
+Our programme is appealing to young people because it provides them with a platform to discuss and address HIV and AIDS, TB, life and livelihood skills, sexual and reproductive health and rights, gender, hygiene practices, good citizenship and human rights issues.

-To promote meaningful participation of young people in making informed decisions about health and lifestyle, including HIV, TB and sexual and reproductive health and rights, within our communities.
+To promote meaningful participation of young people in making informed decisions about health, lifestyle behaviours and good citizenship within our communities; as well as expand target audience knowledge of HIV, TB and TB/HIV co-infection and promote early detection.

-Our work is guided by the following:
+Our work is guided by:

 - Transparency and accountability